2024 Lenten Food Drive

 SOUP TO GO

-Ginger Smith raises funds by making and selling soups, jams, relishes and more to benefit the Copprome Orphanage and travels to Honduras twice a year to provide food, friendship and gifts for the children.
-For Soup-To-Go and more to benefit the Copprome Orphanage in Honduras, contact Ginger at
+Ginger Smith raises funds by making and selling soups, jams, relishes and more to benefit the Copprome Orphanage in Honduras.
+She travels to Honduras twice a year to provide food, friendship and gifts for the children.
+For more information about Soup-To-Go or the Copprome Orphanage, contact Ginger at firstname.lastname@example.org,

 Your support for these children is greatly appreciated

 Sunday March 10